-If the simple supports and services were a success, you can ask, “What other similar things might help him?”
-If the plan wasn’t successful, you can ask, “Are there other things at the school that could help him more?”
+If the simple supports and services were a success, you can ask, “What other similar things might help?”
+If the plan wasn’t successful, you can ask, “Are there other things at the school that could help more?”
 These questions will allow the teacher to comfortably describe supports and services at the school in the context of your child.

 About the author